JohnColeborn/T2A2_API_WEBSERVER/README.md

 ### Github: https://github.com/JohnColeborn/T2A2_API_WEBSERVER

 # App Purpose
-This app is designed to aid functionality on an ecommerce site by allowing users to browse products, add them to cart, and remove them from cart.
+This app is designed to aid functionality on an ecommerce site by allowing tables to populate each other and output to a final table viewable by a user.
+In this case the 'Cart'.
+The user is able to register, login, and securely create, modify, and delete their orders.
+They are also able to view ingredients and prices.

-It does this through the use of multiple features based predominantly around 'cart', 'recipes', and 'ingredients'.
+Data supplied by the host integrates tables such as 'prices', 'ingredients' and 'orders' and present them to the user as a collected table 'cart'.

 ## Initialised Draft Concept
 This is done utilising Trello and DrawIO: